Brainilio/natours/README.md

 - Signing up makes use of the bcrypt library to hash the password using the pre-hook method
 - Signing people in the controller is going to be made with a custom body, i'm not going to throw the entire body in there, because it can be modified.
 - I use JWT to assign webtokens with my private password in my config file.
-- I use a validator method in the userschema to validate and compare the passwrods with bcrypt
+- I use a model method in the userschema to validate and compare the passwrods with bcrypt
 - In my authcontroller i also make use of the .select method on mongoose to still pull the password, despite the fact that i put select on false in my user model, so i still have access to my password in the controller and will be able to compare both passwords in the db.
--
+- tours/:id is protected by a middleware in authcontroller

+# Headers:

+- _authorization_: Please insert your JWT token in here when you sign up or log in!
+You must be able to send your jwt token with all your requests in this header.